 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using digoxin (Lanoxin®), or any blood pressure medicines (such as atenolol, labetalol, metoprolol, propranolol, Inderal®, Lopressor®, or Tenormin®), or diuretics or "water pills" (such as hydrochlorothiazide (HCTZ), furosemide, torsemide, Demadex®, or Lasix®).
-Tell your doctor if you have used medicine for depression (such as amitriptyline, doxepin, nortriptyline, Elavil®, Pamelor®, or Sinequan®) or an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®) within the past 2 weeks.
+- Make sure your doctor knows if you also use digoxin (Lanoxin®), blood pressure medicines (such as atenolol, metoprolol, propranolol, Tenormin®), or diuretics (water pills, such as furosemide, hydrochlorothiazide, torsemide, Lasix®).
+Tell your doctor if you have used medicine for depression (such as amitriptyline, doxepin, nortriptyline, Elavil®) or an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, Parnate®) within the past 2 weeks.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, blood vessel problems, heart disease, heart rhythm problems, high blood pressure, low potassium in the blood, an overactive thyroid, seizures, narrow-angle glaucoma, an enlarged prostate, or problems with urination.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, blood vessel problems, heart disease, heart rhythm problems, high blood pressure, low potassium, an overactive thyroid, narrow-angle glaucoma, an enlarged prostate, problems with urination, or seizures.